dror27/dk-shack/vol2/songs/en/Furlough Fraud Song.md

 \
 Then COVID hit, customer traffic slowed\
 John went on furlough, while Steve and Anne\
-Kept the store open to serve community cyclists.\
+Kept the store open to serve community cyclists\
 \
-When Steve’s back pain returned,\
+When Steve’s back pain returned\
 John stepped to work again\
-Money was tight so John stayed on furlough,\
+Money was tight so John stayed on furlough\
 \
-Doing a good deed for his dad.\
+Doing a good deed for his dad\
-(being a good fellow)\
+Being a good fellow\
 \
 Unbeknownst to him,\
-John was committing (Furlough Fraud,)\
+John was committing\
-A serious criminal offence,\
+A serious criminal offence\
 So I’m told\
 \
 Little did he know\